Texas Education Code section 29.022, Video Cameras In Special Education Classrooms

 Texas Education Code section 29.022 mandates that school districts within the state of Texas conduct video and audio surveillance in certain special education classrooms and settings upon request.
 While the concept of surveillance cameras being used within classrooms containing children has been the topic of heated debate in recent years, Texas is one of the few states to implement a policy that allows for such practices.
 The statute is intended to protect students who, because of a disability, may struggle to report abuse or mistreatment from both students and school district employees.
 As students with disabilities have often dealt with discrimination in the American school system, Texas Education Code section 29.022 seeks to ensure that the rights of disabled students are adhered to and respected at all times.

-Who can request that video and audio surveillance be implemented into a special education classroom?
+Who can request that video and audio surveillance be implemented in a special education classroom?